davidgasquez/handbook/Open Data.md

 - **Immutability**.
 Never remove historical data.
 Data should be append only.
 	- Similar to how `git` deals with it.
 You could force the deletion of something in case that's needed, but not the default.
 - **Flexible**.
 Allow centralized ([S3](https://twitter.com/quiltdata/status/1569447878212591618), GCS, ...) and decentralized (IPFS, Hypercore, Torrent, ...) layers.
-	- As agnostic as possible, suppoting many types of data; tables, geospatial, images, ...
+	- As agnostic as possible, supporting many types of data; tables, geospatial, images, ...
-	- A dataset could have different formats.
+	- A dataset could have different formats derived from a common one.
+Represent all data as Arrow datasets, and build converters between that one format and all others.
+This is how Pandoc and LLVM work.
 The protocol could do the transformation (e.g: CSV to Parquet, JSON to Arrow, ...) automatically and some checks at the data level to verify they contain the same information.
 	- Datasets could be tagged from a library of types (e.g: `ip-adress`) and [conversion functions](https://github.com/jbenet/transformer) (`ip-to-country`).
 Given that the representation is common (Arrow), the transformations could be written in multiple languages.

 ### Transformations